cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 - **Game Version Number**

   This item is required. **Game Version Number** is different from the **Game Version Name**, and the **Game Version Number** is mainly used to distinguish the version update.
 Each time when you submit audit, the game version number is at least 1 higher than the value of the last submitted audit.
-It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **Game Version Number** be recursively incremented by 1 each time when the audit is submitted. **Note**: The **Game Version Number** must be a positive integer.
+It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **Game Version Number** be recursively incremented by 1 each time when the audit is submitted.

+  > **Note**: the **Game Version Number** must be a positive integer.

 - **Supported Minimum Platform Version Number**

   This item is required.
 According to the suggestions of OPPO Mini Game, this value is currently recommended for **1060**.
-Please refer to the [OPPO Mini Game Instructions [zh]](https://cdofs.oppomobile.com/cdo-activity/static/201810/26/quickgame/documentation/#/games/use) for details.
+Please refer to the [OPPO Mini Game Instructions [cn]](https://activity-cdo.heytapimage.com/cdo-activity/static/201810/26/quickgame/documentation/#/games/quickgame) for details.

 - **Resource Server Address**